 | Rogers & Hardin’s Caseworker Program is designed to offer recent college graduates an opportunity to work in a legal environment, directly assisting attorneys and paralegals with case management.
 Applicants must have the long-range goal of attending law school and an outstanding collegiate record in order to be considered for a position in our caseworker program.

-Meg Twomey, Rogers & Hardin Caseworker
+Maddison Stemple-Piatt, Former Rogers & Hardin Caseworker

-We do not look for any specific degree in the hiring process, but rather a well-rounded, balanced educational background with applicants showing meaningful summer internships in areas that will inform and develop them intellectually and personally.
+We do not look for any specific degree in the hiring process, but rather a well-rounded, balanced educational background with applicants showing meaningful internships in areas that will inform and develop them intellectually and personally.

 The program is designed for those who can commit to work for a minimum of one year before leaving Rogers & Hardin to attend law school (the length of commitment may vary slightly depending on the time of year).
 We ask for that commitment at the interview, but caseworkers are considered for longer periods of time on a case-by-case basis.